ozakary/data-RuP/README.md

-# Supporting Code for “*Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in RuP Superconductor*”
+# Supporting Code for “*Fine-Tuned Atomistic Foundation Model Uncovers Short-Range Order and Phase Transition in the Parent Compound of Ru-Pnictide Superconductor*”

 ## Graphical Abstract